Discover which of our products will best suit your sink and your needs.

 How can I pay for my Tapmaster®?

-We accept multiple payment types including credit cards (VISA, Mastercard, AMEX, etc) and checks.
+We accept multiple payment types including credit cards (VISA, Mastercard) and checks.
 Orders made through our website however must be made through PayPal for your security, as we do not store or transmit credit card data through our website.

 Does Tapmaster® require maintenance?